xfarrow/tapo-c210/how-to-connect-to-foss-NVR/README.md

 has a 2K lens, the 2K stream is accessible through the official app only).
 It supports the `ONVIF` standard.

+It is also possible to access the video over HTTP, but it's undocumented, unofficial and needs to be improved.

 ## 2. Prerequisites
-We need to create RTSP credentials.
+If you want to use the RTSP protocol (used also by the ONVIF), you need to create RTSP credentials.
 Using the official app we have to go to `Settings -> Advanced Settings -> Camera account`.
 We have to choose a `username` and a `password`

 ## 3.1.
 Simple RTSP stream:
 High quality stream: `rtsp://username:password@IP_Address:554/stream1`